Ietterbomb/ietterbomb/README.md

 <p>

-im sorry if i dont reply, i dont mean it in a negative way im not used to new people. sometimes i will just answer you by using emotes and stuff, other than that w2i. i will hide you for some time if you cover me, again i dont mean this in a negative way!
+im sorry if i dont reply, i dont mean it in a negative way im not used to new people, alot of people tell me im awkward as hell. sometimes i will just answer you by using emotes and stuff, other than that w2i. i will hide you for some time if you cover me, again i dont mean this in a negative way!